KxSystems/docs/docs/learn/python/array.md

 # This code is contributed by "rishabh_jain".
 ```

+The naïve solution below risks overflowing the product calculation and returning unpredictable results.

 ```q
 q)(prd 100 10 5 25 35 14) mod 11        / naive solution
 9
 q){(x*y)mod 11}/[100 10 5 25 35 14]     / dry solution (avoids overflow)
 9
 ```

+In the ‘dry’ solution the binary lambda `{(x*y)mod 11}` returns the modulo-11 of the product of two numbers.
+The [Over](../../ref/accumulators.md#binary-application) operator applies it to reduce the argument list.

 ## [Reconstruct array, replacing `arr[i]` with `(arr[i-1]+1)%M`](https://www.geeksforgeeks.org/reconstruct-the-array-by-replacing-arri-with-arri-11-m/)